Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/xap-manager.markdown

 In addition to simplifying setup and management, the Manager also provides the following benefits:

-* Space leader election uses Apache Zookeeper instead of the LUS, providing a more robust process (consistent when network partitions occur), and eliminating [split brains](./split-brain-and-primary-resolution.html).
+* Space leader election uses Apache Zookeeper instead of the LUS, providing a more robust process (consistent when network partitions occur), and eliminating [split brain.
 * When using MemoryXtend, the last primary will automatically be stored in Apache Zookeeper (instead of having to set up a shared NFS and configure the Processing Unit to use it).
 * The GSM uses Apache Zookeeper for leader election (instead of the active-active topology used today).
 This provides a more robust process (consistent when network partitions occur).
 Also, having a single leader GSM means that the general behaviour is more deterministic and logs are easier to read.
 * REST API for managing the environment remotely from any platform.